Thursday, February 25, 2010

 After a second viewing of Up in the Air, I think my views have softened against it, but not by much.
 Director Jason Reitman (who adapted Walter Kirn's novel with Sheldon Turner), never make a case as to why we should care about Ryan Bingham.

 I think it comes from the brazenly overt symbolism that the younger Reitman places throughout the film.
 There is the cutout that Julie asks Ryan to take with him of her and Jim photographed in front of various locales.
 I get the symbolism that the cutout (or rather his family) does not fit neatly into his baggage.
-It is a burden, one he could easily do without.
+It is a burden that he could easily do without.
+As a film reviewer, I detest those little symbolic touches that are blatantly obvious.

 As a side note, Julie's only request was to have the cutout be photographed in front of the Las Vegas Luxor hotel.
 As such, why not just have it sent there to whatever hotel Ryan is staying at, take the picture, and then send the cutout back to Omaha?
+Up in the Air pushes an idea that I cannot get behind: it asks us to sympathize with someone who has no sympathy for anyone.

-To be fair, I have never read Up in the Air, but I cannot imagine how the audience can care for someone like Ryan Bingham. is an extremely loathsome character, someone who is incapable of love and as such it's difficult to care about his journey.
-As a film viewer, I detest those little symbolic touches that are blatantly obvious.
+To be fair, I have never read the novel, but I cannot imagine how the audience can care for someone like Ryan Bingham.
+I found him an extremely loathsome character, someone who is incapable of love and as such it's difficult to care about his journey.
 Take for example, the cutout of his sister and fiancé.
 He puts the picture in his luggage, and it doesn't fit--thereby symbolizing how his family (or any other human relation) doesn't fit into his neat little lifeless existence.

 We also can't find any humanity in any of the other characters.
 Alex has no difficulties getting together with a man she doesn't really know just for some casual sex.
 Natalie seems oblivious to how dreadful it is to fire people at all, let alone via the coldest method possible.
 As for Craig, any person who believes a down economy where others are truly suffering is a wonderful thing can't be someone we can embrace.